ARM-software/vscode-remote-build/README.md

 ## Overview

-This extension allows you to undertake remote builds of projects for Arm Cortex-M based microcontrollers.
+This extension allows you to undertake remote builds of projects for Arm® Cortex®-M based microcontrollers.

-**Note**: The **Arm Remote Build** extension is experimental.
+**Note**: The Arm Remote Build extension is experimental.
 An authentication token is required to access the service.

 ## Install the extension